kateMoscoso/notes-tips/docs/javascript/jwt.md

 **Payload** contains claims (statements about an entity - for example, a user and additional data)

 **Signature** is the result of the encoded header, the encoe payload, signed against a secret.

+JSON Web Tokens can be decoded by anyone.
+They should not contain sensitive information such as passwords.

+It is useful for front-end applicatin to user these tokens to toggle features conditionally.
+For example, if a user is an administrator, we could show or hide a certain button base on the claims in the token.